 People all around the country, after learning the news, took to the streets to celebrate, embracing their anger and turning a negative into a positive-negative (don’t worry, we did the math).
 With signs and banners that read, “U.S. Hatorade Tastes the Best!” and “We Love to Hate”, America appears to be a country reborn.

-Like a beautiful angry rainbow, hordes of atheists, fundamentalists, democrats, republicans, members of the Tea Party, Occupy, dentists, LGBT community, KKK, Black Panthers, Skinheads and much, much more, all came together to celebrate the occasion and at one point, began an impromptu rendition of Paul McCartney’s song All You Need is (Hate).
+Like a beautiful angry rainbow, hordes of atheists, fundamentalists, democrats, republicans, libertarians, members of the Tea Party and Occupy, dentists, LGBT, KKK, Black Panthers, Skinheads and much, much more, all came together to celebrate the occasion, and at one point, began an impromptu rendition of Paul McCartney’s song All You Need is (Hate).

-“Damn straight we won!” screamed one proud celebrant. ”‘Merican hate beats Chinese hate any day!
+“Damn straight we won!” screamed one proud celebrant. ”‘Merica hate beats China hate any day!
 And any other God-forsaken country for that matter.
 Afghanistan, Jerkastan, and all the other Stans too!
 God bless ‘Merica!”